 FAQs A large holiday gift basket of fruit and other perishables was shipped to me from a vendor.
 What should I do?
 Since it's a perishable item and difficult to return, you can share the basket with the rest of the department.
-This reduces the per person value below our nominal gift Hospitality: My partner and children have been invited to an event.
+This reduces the per person value below our nominal gift value.
+Hospitality: My partner and children have been invited to an event.
 Can they go?
 Partners and children may attend events, but the event must serve a legitimate business purpose.
 If you're not attending the event yourself, or your host will not be there, it's unlikely that there will be any legitimate business purpose and therefore your partner and children should decline.
-What this guidance You should not allow gifts or hospitality to influence your business decisions, means to you personal judgement or appear to do so.
+What this You should not allow gifts or hospitality to influence your business decisions, personal guidance judgement or appear to do so. means to you You should use this link to make Gifts and Hospitality declarations.
 If you have any concerns or need more guidance, speak to your manager or contact the Ethics Team.
 Ethics, Investigations & Data Privacy, General Counsel Policy Section Owner